Stronger Tour

-The Stronger Tour was the sixth headlining tour by American pop recording artist Kelly Clarkson.
-Beginning on January 13, 2012, the tour supported her fifth studio album, Stronger (2011).
+The Stronger Tour was the sixth headlining tour by American pop recording artist Kelly Clarkson in support of her fifth studio album, Stronger (2011).
+It began on January 13, 2012, and finished on October 20, 2012, in London, England.
 With over fifty dates, the tour traveled to the Americas, Australia and Europe.
-It ended on October 20, 2012, in London, England.
+This was the time Clarkson played in Brazil.
 The tour grossed $7.4M in the US with 43 dates.

 Background

 During an interview with MTV News, Clarkson stated a tour was being planned for "sometime in 2012".
 The tour was officially announced on November 14, 2011 with over 30 shows in the United States and Canada.
 Joining the singer on tour is Matt Nathanson as the opening act on select shows.
 Clarkson mentioned she was looking forward to performing "Stronger (What Doesn't Kill You)".
 She explained, "I can't wait to perform What Doesn't Kill You.
 We've already rehearsed it, and it's so much fun.
 It's like this big dance anthem".
 For the show, Clarkson asked her fans to votes to requests on Twitter.